lsyaseen/KTAB/KTAB_SMP_Tables.md

     Dim_k       Integer   dimension number for which the salience is recorded; [0, number dimensions-1] Sal         Real    salience for actor Act_i in dimension Dim_k during iteration Turn_t; [0,1] Actors saliences are all stored in this table.
 As with `SpatialCapability`, they are stored by iteration, though they don't currently change as a model progresses.

+## `Accomodation(ScenarioID*, Act_i*, Act_j*,Affinity)`
+    ScenarioId  Text(32)  Foreign Key into ScenarioDesc; id number for the scenario Act_i       Integer   Foreign Key into ActorDescription; actor from whom the affinity is recorded; [0,number actors-1] Act_j       Integer   Foreign Key into ActorDescription; actor to whom the affinity is recorded; [0,number actors-1] Affinity    Real; affinity which actor Act_i feels towards the position of actor Act_j This table stores the accommodation matrix, which records the affinities between all pairs of actors.

 # SQL Logging Group 1 - Position Tables
 ## `PosUtil(ScenarioId*, Turn_t*, Est_h*, Act_i*, Pos_j*, Util)`